satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ```

-The ideal output we want to get for the above content is a list of property names and type names separated by a colon including the hierarchy to visualize where a property belongs to.
+The ideal output we want to get for the above content is a list of property names and type names separated by a colon, including the hierarchy to visualize where a property belongs to.

 ```
 MainObjectType: